Key Takeaways

 The Three Core Percentage Formulas

 Every percentage problem falls into one of three types.
 Type 1: What is X% of Y?
 Formula: (X รท 100) ร Y. Type 2: X is what percentage of Y?
 Formula: (X รท Y) ร 100.
 Type 3: What is the percentage change from A to B?
 Formula: ((B โ A) รท A) ร 100.
 Mastering these three formulas handles 95% of real-world percentage calculations.
+Use our percentage calculator at /calculators/percentage-calculator to solve any of these instantly.

 10 Real-Life Percentage Calculations